Course Code: CKR22 Full-time & Part-time

 FS6107 Advances in the Science of Muscle Foods (5 credits)

 FS6108 Advances in Food Formulation Science and Technology (5 credits)

 FS6103 Novel Processing Technologies and Ingredients (5 credits)

 FS6120 Cheese and Fermented Dairy Products (5 credits)

 NT6108 Sensory Analysis in Nutrition Research (5 credits)

-Depending on your academic background, the course board may decide to replace some of the above modules to a maximum of 20 credits from:
+Depending on background of the student, the Programme Board may decide to replace some of the above modules to a maximum of 15 credits from:

 FS3602 Chemistry of Food Proteins (5 credits)